• Skip to main content

 This caused family carers throughout the country to either stop being paid, or to be coerced into vaccination in order to continue their income and be able to continue looking after disabled family members.
 Their vaccine mandate continued until 26 September 2022.

-Government successfully sued for illegal vaccine mandate NZNE
+Government successfully sued for illegal vaccine mandate - Centrist

 PM Chris Hipkins (left) was then Minister for COVID -19 Response.
 Image: Stuart Yeates